Idhaya Malar: Production

 Idhaya Malar is the directorial debut of Gemini Ganesan, and the only film he directed in his life.
 After directing some scenes, he left due to differences with the producer, resulting in Thamarai Manaalan taking over.
 However, both men retained director's credit.
+The film was launched at Vauhini recording studios on 18 March 1976.
 This film was shot in black-and-white.
 It was given a "U" (Unrestricted) certificate by the Central Board of Film Certification after three cuts.
 The final length of the film was 3931.30 metres.

 Soundtrack

 Soundtrack was composed by M. S. Viswanathan.
 All lyrics written by Pulamaipithan.

 Reception

 A critic from Kalki appreciated the film for the performances of most of the cast.